 For example, if you’re into proofreading NUMBERS instead of words, bookkeeping could be right up your alley.

 And if you’re interested in checking out what it takes to become a successful work-from-home bookkeeper, read on.

-We’ve showcased Ben Robinson, the founder of Bookkeeper Business Academy, on the PA blog before.
+We’ve showcased Ben Robinson, the founder of Bookkeeper Business Launch, on the PA blog before.
 We’re huge fans of Ben and the amazing work he’s doing helping students become work-from-home bookkeepers.
 We love him so much that we’re featuring his course on the blog again — but this time, we’re hearing from one of his very successful graduates.

 Callie Sitek is the mother of two little ones and totally kicking butt as a work-from-home bookkeeper.
 She is one of over 100 graduates of the BBA program, and her success is a true testament to the quality of the training.
 (Way to go, Ben!)